 What is an associate degree in criminal justice?

-The criminal justice system is comprised of three main parts: law enforcement, the courts, and corrections, but it also encompasses those agencies responsible for maintaining social order and public safety such as fire protection, emergency management, and information security.
+The criminal justice system is comprised of 3 main parts: law enforcement, the courts, and corrections.
+It also encompasses those agencies responsible for maintaining social order and public safety such as fire protection, emergency management, and information security.
 Criminal justice is one of the most popular fields of academic study in the United States.
 An associate degree is a 2-year degree that lays the foundations for career-building in criminal justice.

 Earning a criminal justice associate degree gives students the experience, understanding, and academic credentials required for entry-level careers in diverse areas such as security, law enforcement, paralegal work, corrections, and firefighting.

-So, if protecting and serving the community and helping citizens live safely is something that appeals to you, then a career in criminal justice is a great way to serve your community and help others while also making a living.
-Learn more on the Best associate programs in Criminal justice.
+If protecting and serving the community and helping citizens live safely is something that appeals to you, then a career in criminal justice is a great way to serve your community and help others while making a living.

 How long does it take to get an associate degree in criminal justice?